 Academic Appointments and Work History:

-- Director of the Geotechnical centrifuge facility, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2015 – present).
+- Co-Director of the Center for Infrastructure, Energy, and Space Testing, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2015 – present).

-- Assistant Professor, Geotechnical Engineering and Geomechanics, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2011 – present)
+- Assistant Professor, Geotechnical Engineering and Geomechanics, Department of Civil, Environmental, and Architectural Engineering, University of Colorado Boulder (2011 – 2018)

 - Graduate Student Researcher, Civil and Environmental Engineering, University of California at Berkeley (2006-2010).